6xpencer/6xpencer/README.md

 **Thanks for stopping by.** â­

-<sub>Built with GitHub Actions.
-Every graph on this page updates itself.</sub>
+<sub>Every metric on this page is generated live.
+No screenshots, no stale numbers.</sub>

 <br/>